 7.2.2 Reference sensitivity power level

 The successful detection rate shall be ≥ 90% of the reference measurement channels as specified in Annexes B.1, B.2 and B.3 with peak reference sensitivity specified in Table 7.2.2-1.
-The requirement is verified with the test metric of EIS at the peak antenna gain direction as specified in clause 8.2.1.
+The requirement is applied to all R2D channel bandwidth defined in Table 5.3.1.5-1 and verified with the test metric of EIS at the peak antenna gain direction as specified in clause 8.2.1.